mesca/docinit/README.rst

 release
 ~~~~~~~

-The `semantic version <https://semver.org/>`__ of your package, including VCS status.
+The full version of your package, including VCS status.
 If it is not explicitly defined, DocInit will use `pbr <https://docs.openstack.org/pbr/latest/user/features.html#version>`__ to fetch it from git tags.

 ============== =======
 Default        Lookups